Kiphire district: Administration

 The district headquarters is at Kiphire.
 The district has 8 subdivisions namely Kiphire Sadar, Pungro, Seyochung, Khongsa, Amahator, Kiusam, Longmatra and Sitimi.
 The present Deputy Commissioner of the district is John Tsulise Sangtam.

 Demographics

 According to the 2011 census Kiphire District has a population of 74,004, roughly equal to the nation of Dominica.
 This gives it a ranking of 625th in India (out of a total of 640).
 Kiphire has a sex ratio of 956 females for every 1000 males, and a literacy rate of 69.54%.

-The district is predominantly inhabited by the Sangtam, Chirr, Makware, Yimkhiung and Sümi tribes.
+The district is predominantly inhabited by the Sangtam, Yimkhiung and Sümi tribes.
 The tribal population constitutes 96.5% of the entire district.

 Religion

 Christianity is the largest religion in the district, followed by 97% of the people.
 Hinduism is the second-largest religion with 1.41% adherents.
 Islam and Buddhism form 0.76% and 0.28% of the population respectively.